techtonik/leanbook/manuscript/07wheel-anatomy.md

 three files, and add stuff to the root of the archive.
 Name it appropriately for your platform / Python version and you're all set.
 No need for complicated `setup.py` dances.

+### Bonus

+For the test, I added `emptywheel-1.0.1-py2-none-any.whl` to the data/ directory in the source code of this book.
+Try to install it and locate `find me` in your `site-packages`.

+I also include `testdata-wheel-reversing.zip` with the wheels I used to test `pip` behaviour.

+And for the last thing, I include `create-record.py` script that can be used to create RECORD from an existing directory heirarchy.
+It is useless for the time being, but may become handy in future if `pip` gets more strict checks for unpacking the wheels.